Guilherme Appelt

 Guilherme Appelt Pires (born 13 February 1992), commonly known as Guilherme, is a Brazilian footballer.

-Filho de Martha Appelt Pires e Fernando Appelt Pires, são co-proprietários de um mega restaurante em Vargem Grande, RJ.
+Son of Fernando and Martha Appelt Pires, his parents are co-owners of a huge restaurant in Vargem Grande, RJ.

 Biography

 In April 2011 he was signed by Italian Serie A club Juventus along with his younger brother Gabriel.
 Guilherme played for its U20 team in pre-season friendlies.
 In January 2012 he left for Alessandria.
 He played 3 games in 2011–12 Lega Pro Seconda Divisione, the bottom level of the professional league of Italy.

 He returned to Brazil in mid2012.
 He played for Resende in the 2012 Copa Rio. and once in the 2013 state league.